-I’d love for the world to know just how easy roasting your own chicken can be (with delicious results!).
+I’d love for the world to know just how easy roasting your own chicken can be (with delicious results!)
+It’s really not difficult to roast your own chicken, and I suggest you try it sometime for a Sunday night dinner.

 Cider Roasted Chicken